vgorbic1/Tutorials/Photoshop/photo editing.md

 1. Switch to Channels panel and load Luminosity mask by clicking on RGB layer holding ctrl key.
 2. Copy the selection to a new layer (Layer > New > Layer via Copy).
 Change its blend mode to Overlay or Soft Light.
 Duplicate the layer if needed and group top layers together.
 3. Add a layer mask to the group.
 Paint with black on the layer mask to reveal the original image.

+### Local Problems

+#### Enhancing

+*Non-destructive Dodge and Burn*
+1. Add a new layer, name it Dodge and Burn, choose Overlay Blend Mode and select Fill with Overlay-neutral color (50% gray).
+2. Paint over the areas that need to be lightened with white brush and opacity set to 10-20%.
+3. Paint over the areas that need to be darker with black brush with a low opacity.
+4. If made mistake, paint over the areas with a brush which RGB colors set to 128.

+*Smooth and Soften Facial Skin*

+1. Duplicate the background layer and change the blend mode to Overlay to increase the contrast.
+2. Apply the High Pass Filter to the layer and adjust the Radius from 6 to 10.
+3. Invert the layer (Image > Adjustments > Invert) and lower the opacity to 60%.
+4. Add a layer mask.
+Brush with black over the areas that are not a facial skin (lips, eyes, nostrils, and the background).

+*Eyes Expression*

+1. Create a new layer “shadows”. (ctrl+shift+n)
+2. Select both eyes wity the Lasso tool.
+3. Paint with soft black brush along the top edge of both eyes to add a shadow.
+Change the blend mode to Multiply and lower opacity to 40% Deselect the eyes selection.
+4. Select the Iris in both eyes on a background layer.
+Feather the selection to about 5px.
+(Select > Feather) Copy the iris to a new layer (ctrl+alt+J) and rename it to “dodge”.
+5. Apply the Unsharp Mask Filter to the “dodge” layer with the Amount 500%, radius 2pix and Threshold 4 levels.
+Lower the opacity of the “dodge” layer to 50%.
+6.Add a highlight to the lower Right of each Iris with the Dodge tool.
+Range should be set to Highlights and Exposure to 50%.
+Use a small soft brush.
+7. Add a new blank layer above the “dodge” layer and name it “left highlight”.
+Paint with white soft brush over the left side of each iris.
+Change the blend mode to Overlay.
+8. Add a new blank layer above the “left highlight” and name it “makeup”.
+Using eyedropper tool sample the area in the shadows around the eyes that is darker than the person’s natural skin tone.
+Not black!
+With the brush of that color, paint around and above the eyes.
+Apply the Gaussian Blur Filter to the “makeup” layer with the radius around 10px.
+Change the blend mode of the “makeup” layer to Soft Light.
+9. Clean up any rough spots of the makeup with the Eraser tool set to soft brush.

+*Eyes Lightening and Brightening*

+1. Add a Levels Adjustment Layer and change the blend mode to Screen.
+2. Fill the layer mask with black and paint with white inside the eyes.
+Lower the opacity of the layer to 60-70%

+*Colors of the Sky*
+1. Add a new blank layer and reset the foreground and background colors.
+(D)
+2. Select a Foreground (black) to Transparent Gradient tool and draw a short line in the middle of the picture holding shift key.
+3. Change the Blend Mode of the layer to Overlay to increase the contrast of the black area.
+4. Add a layer mask to the layer and paint over the areas that are not the sky with black.

+*Whiten and Brighten Teeth*

+1. Select the area around the teeth with the lasso tool.
+Don’t need to be precise.
+2. Add a Hue/Saturation Adjustment Layer and select Yellows from the Edit list.
+Drag the Saturation slider all the way to the left to remove yellow from the teeth.
+Go back to the Edit list, select Master and increase Lightness a bit.
+3. Fill the Hue/Saturation Adjustment Layer mask with black.
+Paint over the teeth with the soft white brush.
+Decrease opacity of the brush if needed.
+4. Lower the opacity of the Hue/Saturation Adjustment Layer if needed.

+#### Removing

+*Wrinkles*

+1. Add a new blank layer.
+2. Select the Spot Healing Brush and change the Sample Mode to All Layers and uncheck Aligned.
+3. Click on an area of good texture to sample it and paint over the wrinkle to heal it.
+Lower the opacity of the new layer.

+*Beard Stubble*

+1. Duplicate the Background layer.
+2. Apply Dust & Scratches Filter to blur away the stubble (Filter > Noise > Dust & Scratches) increasing the Radius value.
+3. Create a pattern from the image.
+(Edit > Define Pattern)
+4. Undo the Dust & Scratches filter.
+(Ctrl+Z)
+5. Select the Healing Brush and set it to Use the Pattern.
+Select Aligned and Sample All Layers.
+6. Add a new blank layer (Ctrl+Shift+N) and low the opacity to 50%.
+7. Paint over the stubbles with the healing brush.
+8. Use the Blend If sliders (Layer Styles > Blending Options > so the healing layer only affects the dark stubble.
+Move the white slider of Underlying Layer to the center.
+Hold down alt and drag the white slider of Underlying Layer towards the right splitting it in half for a smooth transition.

+#### Reshaping

+*Nose*

+1. Draw a rough selection around and outside the nose with lasso tool.
+2. Feather the selection (from Select menu) to around 20px.
+3. Copy the selection to a new layer (Ctrl+J)
+4. Resize the nose with Free Transform and Perspective tools.
+5. Add a new layer and clean up the area around the nose with Healing Brush.
+Select the Sample all Layers option.

+#### Changing

+*Hair Color*

+1. Add Hue/Saturation Adjustment Layer and select colorize option.
+Using Hue scale, select a new color for the hair.
+2. Fill the Adjustment Layer mask with black.
+3. Using Brush tool, paint with white over the hair.
+Reduce the Brush opacity for precision.
+4. Change the Blending mode to Color or Soft Light and lower the opacity of the layer.
+5. Use Hue/Saturation Adjustment Layer’s Hue scale to adjust the color.

+*Matching Colors of Objects between photos*

+1. Duplicate background layer.
+2. Select the object that needs the color change with lasso tool.
+3. Select the large area inside the object that you take color from.
+4. Use Match Color command on the original image.
+(Image > Adjustments > Match Color)
+5. Select your second image in Source list and apply the command.
+6. Add Levels Adjustment Layer and drag black and right markers appropriately.
+Change the Levels Layer Blend Mode to Luminosity and deselect all selections.

+*Colors Replacement*

+1. Select the Color Replacement tool from the tool menu and choose the new color or use the Eyedropper tool to choose one that is already on the image.
+Paint over the object to replace the color.
+2. Adjust Tolerance to 50% to allow the Color Replacement tool to affect a wider range of colors.
+3. Use different blend mode to adjust the color.
+4. Use Contiguous Limit to change the color of pixels in the area the target cursor is touching.
+5. To smooth out the edges around the areas select Anti-alias.

+*Replacing Sky*

+1. Select and copy an original photo.
+Paste the original photo into the document creating a layer above the Background layer with the sky.
+Duplicate that new layer.
+2. Turn the top layer off.
+On the middle layer select all the area below the sky with a polygonal lasso tool and add a layer mask.
+3. Select and turn on the top layer.
+Open the blending options (double-click on the layer’s preview thumbnail) and select Blue for the Blend If option.
+4. Drag the top right slider towards the left until most of the original sky is gone.
+Adjust the transition between the photos to remove fringing by splitting the white slider and moving apart until the fringing around the objects is gone.
+5. Select the eyes (only iris, deselect the pupils) with the lasso tool.
+6. Add a Hue/Saturation Adjustment Layer and select Colorize option.
+Adjust Hue, Saturation or Lightness.
+7. Select the Hue/Saturation Adjustment Layer Mask and with black brush clean up the selection.
+Decrease the opacity of the brush  if needed.